isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Primary 6 Science Centre Learning Journey
+          date: 19 February 2026
+          announcement: P6 students participated in an enrichment lesson at The Ecogarden, located at the Singapore Science Centre, exploring the diverse organisms in a pond.
+          link_text: Check more here
+          link_url: /primary-6-science-centre-learning-journey/
         - title: Primary 5 Code For Fun 2026
           date: 26 February 2026
           announcement: The Code for Fun programme, a joint initiative by IMDA and MOE,